Quick info

 - Growing plants from seed may provide you with greater choice in terms of colour and variety

 - Cultivars of Impatiens hawkeri (New Guinea hybrids) and I. niamniamensis (parrot plant) are commonly grown as houseplants.
-You may find these sold alongside other houseplants in garden centres, but those sold as
+You may find these sold alongside other houseplants in garden centres, but those sold as bedding plants will also grow indoors

 - Hardy cultivars of Impatiens are less frequently sold in garden centres.
 You may need to source these online from a specialist nursery – search RHS Find a Plant here

-Impatiens grown as summer bedding plants are killed by frost and set back by low temperatures, so plant them outdoors when nighttime temperatures are above 7°C, usually in late May or early June.
+Impatiens grown as summer are killed by frost and set back by low temperatures, so plant them outdoors when nighttime temperatures are above 7°C, usually in late May or early June.
 Harden off young plants, to acclimatise them to outdoor conditions, before planting them out.
 How you plant your Impatiens depends on where you want to grow them.

 In containers